-- Funding for professional services increased to add an extra fitness class to meet the demand. - Increased funding for operating due to the increased costs of goods and services.
+- Funding for professional services increased to add an extra fitness class to meet the demand. - Increased funding for operating due to the increased costs of goods and services. - Funding provided for a new Senior Emergency Assistance Fund.

 Design fees for New Senior and Therapeutic Recreation Center (\$1,440,306 - Pre-Fund)